 Earn even more with the Southwest business credit cards

 However, if you are eligible for a business credit card, then you can actually earn an even higher offer at the moment.
-With the Southwest Rapid Rewards® Performance Business Credit Card you’ll earn up to 100,000 bonus points — 70,000 bonus points after you spend $5,000 on purchases in the first three months, plus an additional 30,000 bonus points after you spend $25,000 on purchases within the first six months.
-While more points, you are looking at a considerate amount of spend.
+With the Southwest Rapid Rewards® Performance Business Credit Card you’ll earn 80,000 bonus points after you spend $5,000 on purchases in the first three months.
 You can learn more details about the Southwest Performance card here.

 This is an even easier way to earn the Southwest Companion Pass for 2021 and 2022 and the method I used last year to earn the pass.
 (More on the Southwest Companion Pass below).